Hiking: Myths and prejudices

 There are wolves/bears out there, I don’t go outside one meter more.

-In Germany the wolf has returned at around 2000/2001, there hasn’t been any fatal attack on humans since then, according to the WWF.
+In Germany, the wolf returned in around 2000/2001 and there hasn’t been any fatal attack on humans since then, according to the WWF.
 Most people will never get to see a wild wolf in their life.

-Similar story with bears, snow lions and what not: Don’t approach wild animals, know how to behave (when to run, when to scream, etc.) and very likely nothing will happen.
+Similar story with bears, snow lions and whatnot: Don’t approach wild animals, know how to behave (when to run, scream, etc.) and likely nothing will happen.

 Safety